Cumulocity-IoT/cumulocity-iot-template/README.md

 # Installation

-To install the component just download the latest zip from here and upload it to Cumulocity IoT.
+To install the component just download the latest zip from here and upload it to Cumulocity.

 # Run